johndevs/gradle-vaadin-plugin/README.md

 * ``serverPort`` - The port the vaadin application should run on.
 By default 8080.
 * ``themeAutoRecompile`` -  Should theme be recompiled when SCSS file is changes.
 Default is *true*.
 * ``openInBrowser`` - Should the application be opened in a browser when it has been launched.
 By defailt *true*.
+* ``classesDir`` - The directory where the compiled application classes are located.
+Default is project.sourceSets.main.output.classesDir.

 ## vaadinAddons